fatih-ozgen/sign-flow/README.md

-# User Management API
+# Sign-Up Flow

-This is a simple User Management API built with Go and PostgreSQL.
+This is a simple sing-up flow built with Go and PostgreSQL.
 It provides basic functionality for user signup, signin, and retrieval of all users.

 ## Features